Get

 Cooking and preparing food at home for your cat is a daunting and time-consuming task, though some claim that a raw meat diet does wonders for a cat’s health.
 It’s not always easy to know the exact measurements of protein, fat, and carbs your cat needs or doesn’t need.
 That is why prepared cat food from a reputable brand is best for your cat.

-It’s always a good idea to talk to your veterinarian before you give your cat homemade meals.
+It’s always a good idea to talk to a veterinarian before you give your cat homemade meals.
 Usually, giving your cat a small amount of your food is okay as long as you are sure it does not contain any potentially toxic ingredients or is not prepared with too many oils.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 Conclusion